Ask & You Shall Receive #12:

 Interestingly, the only worship posture mentioned in both testaments is that of raising our hands:

-I desire therefore that the men pray everywhere, lifting up holy hands, without wrath and doubting; 1 Timothy 2:8
+I desire therefore that the men pray everywhere, lifting up holy hands , without wrath and doubting;

 So what’s interesting about this?
 In every culture and society on this planet, raising one’s hands is a sign of surrender.
-And total surrender to the lordship of Jesus Christ in our lives on a daily basis — not just that single event which got you born from above — is what God is looking for in a worshipper.
+And humble surrender to the lordship of Jesus Christ in our lives on a daily basis — not just that single event which caused you to receive the New Birth — is what God is looking for in a worshipper.

-And we ourselves despise sycophants and brown-nosers, people who kiss up to the boss to curry favor but secretly despise him or her and would be the first to stab that boss in the back, given the right opportunity.
-Are we really so delusional that we think the omniscient God of the Universe — who knows the heart and mind of every human — will not know that we’re faking our submission to Him?
+We ourselves despise sycophants and brown-nosers, people who kiss up to the boss to curry favor but secretly despise them and would be the first to stab that boss in the back, given the right opportunity.
+Are we really so delusional we think the omniscient God of the Universe — who knows the heart and mind of every human — will not know that we’re faking our submission to Him?

 So the bottom line is this: if we are not submitted to Him, we can try to worship, we can simulate worship, we can pretend to worship, we can look like we are worshipping, but all we’re really doing is going through the motions, wasting precious time and good air.